ivanoats/Full-Stack-JavaScript-Engineering/ec2/README.md

 - instance state will be 'running' eventually
 - find Public IP column and note address
 - `ssh ubuntu@PUBLIC-IP-ADDRESS`
-	- make an A record on your domain in Route 53 for convenience
+	- make an A record on your domain in [Route 53](http://aws.amazon.com/route53/) for convenience

-## Install prerequisites, common packages
+## Install Prerequisites and Common Packages

+The `-y` option is helpful because apt won't for wait for you to press 'y', it will just install the packages.
+Very helpful for when you're trying to script this entire process.

 ```
 sudo apt-get update && sudo apt-get install -y build-essential g++ tmux